remix-run/remix/docs/tutorials/jokes.md

 There are two packages that we need to get started:

-- `prisma` for interact with our database and schema during development
+- `prisma` for interacting with our database and schema during development.
 - `@prisma/client` for making queries to our database during runtime.

 💿 Install the prisma packages: